Jartza/PS2toAmiga/README.md

 serial port with clock (CLK) and data (DATA) lines, communicating with PS/2 keyboard using microcontroller has been done multiple times already - which is why I chose to use PS2KeyAdvanced library for Arduino to handle that task - I didn't want to re-invent the wheel, and I had already used PS2KeyAdvanced in earlier projects as well.
+It also has nice support for Caps Lock, Num Lock etc.

 The keycodes read from PS/2 keyboard using PS2KeyAdvanced are then translated to the respective Amiga keycode and sent to wire, using